March 2, 2023

 6 modern sales techniques for the modern buyer

-It's not enough anymore to just send out generic emails that say, "Hey, here's our product!
+It's not enough anymore to just spray and pray and send out generic emails that say, "Hey, here's our product!
 Wanna buy?"

 While this method can save you a few more mouse clicks, it'll also land you a few more customers who probably aren't a good fit.
 You need to be able to get inside your prospect's head, understand what pain points your solution will solve for them, and build relevant messaging that speaks directly to them—and no one else.